MinishLab/semhash/README.md

 ## Usage

-The following examples show the various ways you can use SemHash to deduplicate datasets, find outliers, and find representative samples.
+The following examples show the various ways you can use SemHash to deduplicate datasets, filter outliers, and find representative samples.
 These examples assume you have the `datasets` library installed, which you can install with `pip install datasets`.

 <details>
 <summary>  Deduplicate, filter outliers, and find representative samples on a single dataset </summary>